wp-plugins/shopello/readme.txt

 problems with this, please contact partner@shopello.se

 == Changelog ==
+= 2.7.2 =
+* Specified line-height for product names to not break the layout in some themes

+= 2.7.1 =
+* Increased max amount of listings from 15 to 50.

 = 2.7.0 =
 * Tested with Wordpress 4.3
 * Added Norwegian translation